solana-foundation/developer-content/docs/advanced/actions.md

 ```

 The following example uses wildcard path matching to map requests to any path
-(including subdirectories) under `/actions/` from your site's root to a
+(excluding subdirectories) under `/actions/` from your site's root to a
 corresponding path under `/api/actions/` relative to your site's root:

 ```json filename="actions.json"